 Want a decent printer, that also lets you copy and scan, but don't want to spend a lot of money?
-Then our top recommendation is the Canon Pixma TS6420, which at time of writing is available at Walmart for just under $100.
+Then our top recommendation is the Canon Pixma TS6420, which at time of writing is available at for under $100 / £100.

 For the price, it provides very good quality prints, especially when it comes to colour photos, at a resolution of 4800 x 1200 dpi.
 Print speeds of 13 pages per minute aren't bad either, at this price.